Red Lentil Stew Recipe

 Out of spinach ?

 No problem!
-Use chopped up chard, baby kale or collard greens instead, just remember to simmer it for a few minutes longer as it is a tougher green unlike spinach.
-Or add a bag of sweet green peas for both texture and extra plant-based protein and serve with my homemade crusty bread or spoon over creamy mashed potatoes.
+Use chopped up chard, baby kale or collard greens instead, just remember to simmer those for a few minutes longer as they are tougher greens unlike spinach.
+Or add a bag of sweet green peas or green beans, for both texture and extra plant-based protein.
+Ideally you’ll serve it with our homemade crusty bread or ladle over creamy mashed potatoes.

 P.S.
 As always, If you make this recipe please come back and rate it, snap a photo a tag us with #VeggieSociety on Instagram.
 It always totally makes my day ~ Florentina Xo’s